asayers/cbdr/README.md

 down to a pass/fail.
 Even "kinda deterministic" proxies such as instruction count are quite variable in practice.

-Here's the situation: there's some number you care about (running time, max RSS, etc.); except it's _not_ a number but a distribution, and the number you _actually_ care about is the mean of that distribution; and the thing you _really actually_ care about is how much that mean changes when you apply some particular patch.
+Here's the situation:

+* there's some number you care about: running time, max RSS, etc.;
+* except it's _not_ really a number - it's a distribution - and the number you _actually_ care about is the mean of that distribution;
+* and the thing you _actually actually_ care about is not the mean per-se, but how much it changes when you apply some particular patch.

+Our challenge is to estimate the change in the mean by sampling repeatedly from these two distributions.
 (This is known in the business as the [Behrens–Fisher problem].)
+This page contains some assorted advice on how to do this.  **If you're looking for `cbdr`, a tool which automates some of this advice, look [here](cbdr.md) instead.**

 [Behrens–Fisher problem]: https://en.wikipedia.org/wiki/Behrens%E2%80%93Fisher_problem

-This page contains some assorted advice on how to measure this.  **If you're looking for the `cbdr` tool, look [here](cbdr.md) instead.**

 ## An illustative example